-Once the cooking programme has been set and the START/AUTO MINUTE key is not pressed in 1 minute, the setting will be cancelled.
+If the cooking programme has been set and the START/AUTO MINUTE key is not pressed in 1 minute, the setting will be cancelled.

 The START/AUTO MINUTE key must be pressed to continue cooking if the door is opened during cooking.
-The audible signal sounds once by efficient press, inefficient press will be no response.
+The audible signal will sound once when pressed, insufficient pressure will not provide a response.
 Use the STOP/CLEAR key to: